dirkschumacher/nodepicosat/README.md

 ## License

 This package is licensed under MIT.

-The PicoSAT solver bundled in this package is licensed MIT as well: Copyright (c) Armin Biere, Johannes Kepler University.
+The PicoSAT solver bundled with this package is licensed under MIT as well: Copyright (c) Armin Biere, Johannes Kepler University.